 - There may be parts of your Eagle property that were not affected by the fire.
 The restoration team will seal off these areas to avoid damage from smoke, soot, and odors.
 Items in these areas will be moved to a storage facility through inventory and packing to ensure their well-being and safety.

 - After disaster control, the next step will be to repair, replace, and repaint the affected areas.
 The items damaged beyond repair shall be filed in an inventory which we will follow up with your insurers.
 Belongings that can be cleaned are restored.

 The beautiful city of Eagle, Idaho lies nestled deep in the gorgeous Boise Foothills.
-This family-oriented community is home to many of the Boise Foothills natural treasures, including the Boise River, the Payette River, and hiking trails into the rich wonderland that is the Foothills.
+This family-oriented community is home to many of the Boise Foothills natural treasures, including the Boise River, and hiking trails into the rich wonderland that is the Foothills.

 Located in Ada County, Eagle Idaho was founded in 1864 by the Idaho Territorial Legislature.
 Ada County owes its name to Ada Riggs, the first child born in the area.
 Her father, HC Riggs, is the co-founder of Boise, Idaho.
 There is a long-established history in Eagle that draws people in.

 As such, Eagle boasts a thriving tourist area, made even more spectacular by its mild climate.
 There are, on average, only 48 days out of the year that Eagle gets any form of precipitation, and that’s mostly during the winter months.
 Low humidity mixed in with the arid summer temperatures does allow for conditions to be ripe for a rash of fires across the area.